-I am actively engaged with audiences and end-users outside academia, and welcome opportunities to work with partners in social movement activism, art and communities.
+I am actively engaged with audiences and end-users outside academia, and welcome opportunities to work with social movement activists, artists and communities.

-I am currently sponsoring on a project titled The Art of Organising Hope’ led by the Artists’ Group Victoria Deluxe.
-Victoria Deluxe is a social artistic workplace in Ghent, Belgium and decided to produce an inventory of innovative post-capitalist practices in Europe.
-They focus on original initiatives breaking with the capitalistic logic of the market and neoliberalism.
+I have been invited to be part of an European project titled – The Art of Organising Hope (TAOH) – after the subtitle of my book The politics of Autonomy in Latin America: The art of Organising Hope , where I connect social movements’ activity with the category of hope, and explore the process of resistance and creation of alternative practices and discourses in Latin America.
+They were inspired by my project and wanted to do the same in Europe.
+This TAOH project led by the Artists’ Group Victoria Deluxe, a social artistic workplace in Ghent, Belgium, produced an inventory of innovative practices and original initiatives breaking with the capitalistic logic of the market and neoliberalism.
 In their words: “Under the name The Art of Organising Hope, we want to start up a mobilization project.
-A project arising from the desire to search Europe for discourses and practices that embody alternatives for the existing world order.
-The name of the project – The Art of Organising Hope – refers to the subtitle of Ana Cecilia Dinerstein’s book (see here).
-She describes how successful, alternative practices and discourses are being developed in Latin America.
-We want to undertake the same quest in Europe”
+A project arising from the desire to search Europe for discourses and practices that embody alternatives for the existing world order”